bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-get-list.md

 #### Fields field {#anchor-field}

 Fields of the widget object.
-Present in both the request and response.
+Present in the request and response.

 #|
 || **Name**